Trustroots/trustroots/docs/Privacy-Policy.md

 #### Our server

-Our server, which stores your data, is securely hosted at [DigitalOcean](https://www.digitalocean.com/?refcode=6dc078966c9c) in the Netherlands and backed up hourly to [AWS](http://aws.amazon.com/).
+Our server, which stores your data, is securely hosted at Hetzner in Germany.

-We may also make use of other servers in other countries.
-We strive to update this document in a timely manner accordingly.
+We have off-site backups in various locations in the EU.

 ### 2) What Data is Collected?
 Trustroots collects the following data:

 The personal information you enter when you create your profile; including name, address, contact information, phone number, location, `<fill up with the rest>`